Code-4-Community/learning-resources/docs/week-3.md

 ### What is React?
 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex User Interfaces from small and isolated pieces of code called “components.”
-React basically will build you a website out of pure Javascript!
+React will build you a website out of pure Javascript!
 It combines HTML tags in the form of JSX, CSS files and good old JS logic to produce a masterpiece.

 ### Why is React better than plain old HTML/CSS/JS combo?
-Well React is just a Javascript Library which requires less knowledge and understanding of other frameworks.
+Well React is just a Javascript Framework, that simplifies web development.
 In addition, React makes it easy for developers to manipulate and work with the DOM.
 The DOM stands for the Document Object Model and is what connects the browser and the HTML code.
 Lastly, React uses a type of code called **declarative code**.

 Declarative code describes the end result, but does not act as a step-by-step guide of how to do it.
 In practice, that means declarative code is lightweight, easier to understand and change, and has fewer bugs.
 However, declarative code is error prone which is why we use Typescript to help prevent these errors that may break our application.